FairwindsOps/vault-token-injector/README.md

 # Configuration

 An example configuration file is present [here](example_config.yaml).
-Whatever circleci projects are mentioned will update the given `env_variable` in the project workspace.
+Whatever circleci projects or terraform cloud workspaces are mentioned will update the given `token_variable` in the project workspace.
 The vault token for that project is created with the provided `vault_role`.
-In addition, the `vault-address` field is injected as the `VAULT_ADDR` enironment variable.
+In addition, the `vault_address` field is injected as the `VAULT_ADDR` environment variable.

 ## Future Planned Enhancements

-* Support for Terraform Cloud in addition to CirlceCI
 * Customizable Timing (not hard-coded to 30m)
 * Staggered token injections
 * Disable `VAULT_ADDR` injection
 * Use Vault API instead of vault binary
-* Prometheus endpoint to bubble up errors and sucesses
+* Prometheus endpoint to bubble up errors and successes